 Months of entry

-This programme is an ideal introduction to international health for students with limited experience in the sector.
+This course is an ideal introduction to international health for students with limited work experience in the sector.
 It has a strong emphasis on research methods training - an essential grounding if you intend to work in international health policy, systems or programmes, or to study at PhD level.

 Course contact details